samcook/RedLock.net/README.md

 Distributed locks are useful for ensuring only one process is using a particular resource at any given time (even if the processes are running on different machines).

-RedLock.net is available using NuGet - search for [RedLock.net](https://www.nuget.org/packages/RedLock.net).
+RedLock.net is available using NuGet - search for [RedLock.net](https://www.nuget.org/packages/RedLock.net) (or [RedLock.net.StrongName](https://www.nuget.org/packages/RedLock.net.StrongName) if you need a strong named version).

 ## Usage